 Drinking water is a really simple way to prevent getting sick.
 The average adult is supposed to consume about eight, eight ounces glasses of water per day.
 Water flushes out the toxins in our body and is effective in driving out germs.
 Buy a water bottle and carry it to and from classes with you.
 Continue to refill it at a water fountain until you’ve reached your 64 ounces per day.
 Tip #3 – Get the Proper Amount of Sleep

 During REM, or the rapid eye movement part of the sleep cycle, your body is working to repair your immune system.
 Getting the proper amount of sleep is essential in building up your body’s defenses against bacteria.

 Rapid changes in temperature can actually help your immune system kick into gear, according to Donielle Wilson, a naturopathic doctor in New York City.
 Right before you get out of the shower, turn the water as hot as you can handle and stand there for 30 seconds.
 After the 30 seconds are up, immediately switch to cold water and leave it on for 10 seconds.
 Repeat this process two more times before getting out of the shower.
 This cold prevention tip was one that I had never heard of but since it only takes about two minutes, I think it’s worth a try.
 Tip #5 – Eat Colorful Fruits and Vegetables

+I know firsthand that living off of a college meal plan doesn’t afford most students with the selection and opportunity to eat many fruits and vegetables.
+Even in the dining halls, there are still ways to find fruits and vegetables.
+Try a salad with baby spinach instead of plain lettuce.
+If there isn’t much fruit to pick from, try drinking a smoothie or even 100% juice to help get your fruit fix.
+Colorful fruits and vegetables are a good source of antioxidants, which help boost your immune system.
 Being away from home and in close quarters with hundreds or even thousands of other students does increase the amount of germs you are exposed to.
 My five tips certainly are not foolproof, but I think they are very practical ways for the average college student to try and avoid the raging cold/flu epidemic.